altheapitt/USERNAME.github.io/essays/there-is-such-a-thing-as-a-dumb-question.md

 <img class="ui medium left floated image" src="../images/badquestion.png">

-## The Not so Good, the Bad, & the Ugly
+## The Not so Good, Bad, & Ugly

+To the left is an example of a poorly worded and scary looking wall of text.
+Somewhere in that paragraph is a fellow programmer asking for help.
+Can you spot the question this user is asking?